aduki-Inc/aduki-One/README.md

 6. Ask geographical and computational questions

-		Human: Hey aduki-One, What is the capital of California? / Hey G-One what is Sin 90?
+		Human: Hey aduki-One, What is the capital of California? / Hey aduki-One what is Sin 90?

 7. Predict Weather of different Cities